amazingsmash/OSM-LiDAR-Segmenter/README.md

 Open point-clouds and scans are a common source of geographical information.
 However, their segmentation remains an open problem as, commonly, there is insufficient ground-truth data to train ML techniques.
 These tools present in this project intend to exploit openly available data from OSM, to provide some initial data to bootstrap these learning process.

 In particular, the present version performs point cloud segmentation from Open Street Map road data for airborne LiDAR.
+In order to efficiently classify the dataset on a point-by-point basis, it estimates the road width based on the OSM metadata and computes a Digital Elevation Model based on the input geometry.

 The repository contains two Python tools: